SitizenFX/fivez/SECURITY.md

 A member of the DJsiita Studios team will review and respond within 24 hours.
 If you do not receive a response, please follow up via the same channel.

-Please include as much information as possible to help us understand the issue:
+Include as much information as possible to help us understand the issue:

-- Type of issue (e.g., buffer overflow, XSS, RCE, etc.)
+- Type of issue (e.g., buffer overflow, XSS, RCE)
 - Product/service affected (FiveM, RedM, FXServer, etc.)
 - Version/update channel of the product (if known)
-- The location of the affected source code (tag/commit or direct URL)
+- Location of the affected source code (tag/commit or direct URL)
 - Step-by-step instructions to reproduce the issue
 - Proof-of-concept or exploit code (if possible)
-- Impact of the issue, including how an attacker might exploit it
+- Impact of the issue, including potential attacker scenarios

 ---

 ## 📝 License

-See `LICENSE.txt` for full SitizenFX Proprietary License details.
+See `LICENSE.txt` for full **SitizenFX Proprietary License** details.
 Unauthorized use may result in legal enforcement.
 **Protected under Zambian copyright law and international treaties (Berne Convention).**